 A typical brand funnel focuses on awareness, purchase, satisfied, and loyalty.
 In the last few years, the funnel has become a complete loop as we have seen the growth of search and the use of loyal brand fans to generate new awareness with influence to their network.
-Brands must understand how potential customers move from one stage to the next, as well as understanding why they exit the journey.
+B2B brands must understand how potential customers move from one stage to the next, as well as understanding why they exit the B2B customer journey.

 For more complex or higher risk purchase decisions, customers will rely on search for almost everything, even if to confirm what makes sense.
 The strategy at this point is to solve questions or doubts in the minds of the customer.
 Marketers can use search sites, such as Google, expert review sites, and online content, or long copy print media.
 The brand website comes into play and should include the right information to close off gaps or doubts, then move customers towards the purchase decision.

 As you move along the B2B customer journey to the buying stage, you must close the deal and trigger purchase, including highly personalized, one-to-one selling, backed by sales materials or credentials presentations to prompt customers at the purchase moment.
 It becomes crucial to understand the four potential roles of the user, decision-maker, influencer, and buyer; some you may never directly interact with.
 It may be essential to provide brand talking points to your contact, to help them manage the others within their company.

 After the purchase, make sure all your communications include the core brand messages and re-enforces the purchase decision outlining the expected customer benefits.
 It will be your customer service and operations team that will deliver a happy customer experience.
 As your operations team continues to deliver on the expectations, you can turn usage into a higher frequency among your most loyal users.